modiparth527/parth-modi.github.io/_pages/about.md

 ## 🎯 Teaching and Outreach

 * **Content Creator**
-  * 🎥 Educational content on AI in healthcare and sustainability
+  * 🎥 Educational content on Machine Learning and Data Science
-  * 👥 Community of 3.5k+ learners
+  * 👥 Community of 3.8k+ learners
-  * 📚 Tutorials on medical and environmental applications
+  * 📚 Tutorials on ML and DL with Python Handson

 * **DAAD Student Representative**
   * 🌍 Technical University of Darmstadt